At the age of nineteen I received my very own oncologist.

 The pretty story I like to tell people goes something like this: My freshman year at the School of the Art Institute of Chicago was stressful and I returned home to take a few summer classes at Moorpark Community College to figure out next steps.

-But the truth erases all possibility of blowing back to the Windy City (don’t tell my dad, please) because there was an abusive relationship, and co-dependecy galore, and stress, and weather, and both a Green Peace solicitor and an H&M on every corner.
-Lots of ands.
+But the truth erases all possibility of blowing back to the Windy City to finish my BFA (don’t tell my dad) because there was an abusive-ish relationship, and co-dependecy galore, and stress, and weather, and both a Green Peace solicitor and an H&M on every corner.

 “Dude, look at this lump.”
 I yelled down the hall to my best friend Sarah, whose house I was crashing until I felt a little less disheveled.
 A large mass just above my left collarbone pillowed up almost overnight.